Make an Appointment: [email protected] | 615-200-0684

 “I’m overreacting and over dramatizing it.”

 Adult children raised in traumatic or emotionally abusive families may struggle to accept that their experiences were harmful.
-Disturbing childhood experiences are often normalized by family members, causing a victim to feel confused and guilty.
-Survivors of trauma may struggle with low self-esteem and develop negative beliefs about themselves which impacts daily functioning, overall life satisfaction, and relationships.
+Disturbing childhood experiences are often normalized by family members, causing a victim to feel confused and guilty about the abuse.
+Survivors of trauma may struggle with low self-esteem and develop negative beliefs about themselves, leading to increased depression and anxiety.

 What is Complex Trauma?

-Complex Trauma results when an individual has experienced a series of traumatic events over a prolonged period of time.
+Complex Trauma results from exposure to repeated traumatic events from which you could not escape.
 Examples of repeated traumas include but are not limited to:

 All Trauma is Valid

-Many people tend to minimize complex trauma because they believe these experiences are minor in comparison to others’.
-Trauma is specific to each person’s perceptions and reactions to disturbing events.
+Many people tend to minimize complex trauma because they believe these experiences are minor in comparison to others.
+Trauma is specific to each person’s perception of and reaction to a disturbing event.
 All trauma is worth exploring and processing in order to heal and move forward.

 Complex Trauma Symptoms: